emmanueliarussi/diffusion_2D_least_squares/README.md

-# Least Squares for 2D Color Diffusion
+# Least Squares for 2D Color Diffusion in Python

-Many graphics problems can be seen as finding the best set of parameters for a model, given some data.
+Many Computer Graphics problems can be seen as finding the best set of parameters for a model, given some data.
 In particular, 2D diffusion consist on propagating color constrains smoothly everywhere over a target image.

 ![Diffusion result usign 4 input colors.](https://github.com/emmanueliarussi/diffusion_2D_least_squares/blob/master/interpolation_sample.png)